molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Dynamic field relations

-The sign-up form has a fixed set of field.
+The sign-up form has a fixed set of fields.
 But the `addressLine1` field depends on the value of the `plan` field:

 - If the selected plan is “Personal”, the field is optional and the label reads “Address line 1”.
 - If the selected plan is “Business”, the field is required and the label reads “Company”.